PRP

 Structure Comparison Overview

-Tax TreatmentPass-through (90%+ distribution)Direct income + CGTFund-level structuring
+Tax TreatmentREIT pass-through on listingPass-through (90%+ distribution)Direct income + CGT

 Comparative Return Analysis

-Chart note: returns are illustrative composites based on MSCI, NCREIF, and EPRA/NAREIT indices.
+Chart note: pre-IPO REIT returns include illustrative IPO uplift at listing.
+Public REIT and private fund data reflect MSCI, NCREIF, and EPRA/NAREIT composites.
 Direct returns assume representative management and vacancy assumptions.

 Tax Pass-Through Mechanics